-The ESG Committee's responsibilities include not only managing and overseeing the Group's environmental, social, and governance initiatives but also ensuring that high-quality ESG information is provided to all of our stakeholders.
-And so I am pleased to share with you our fifth integrated Sustainability Report, which outlines our ongoing initiatives to integrate ESG standards more deeply into the organisation.
+The ESG Committee's responsibilities include not only managing and overseeing the Group's environmental, social, and governance initiatives but also ensuring that high-quality ESG information is provided to all of our

 In terms of environmental responsibility, in 2022 we fully complied with all the relevant environmental rules, regulations and laws during the reporting period.
 Our total emissions (Scope 1 and Scope 2) decreased by 9% year on year.